HOW TO START A FOOD TRUCK

 Now it is time to consider your location strategy.
 You will need to decide on a model that fits your operation style.
 For example, you can have a mobile, permanent, semi-permanent, or catering style operation.
 You may also desire to have a combination of multiple functions.
 Ultimately your location will directly impact your model of operations.

-You might start by researching local mobile food truck parks or other permanent location options for your food truck.
-A partnership with your local breweries can be very lucrative for a food truck owner as well and is worth investigating.
+Outside of that, there might be high traffic areas that are lacking food options as well, such as parking lots, highway exits, and we’ve seen a lot of our customers have success in small towns that have very limited food options.
 Local partnerships can take your business a long way and can help you establish a consistent operating schedule.
 If your customers know where you will be on any given day, it will make repeat business a lot easier.
 Large events such as fairs, carnivals, and concerts can be good money makers as well, if managed correctly.
 Another option that has grown in popularity is turning your food truck into a drive-thru.
 Something else to keep in mind is you will want to research the protocol for whatever locations you settle on.
 Things like local noise ordinance laws and other local protocols can affect your operation, making it essential to do your research beforehand.
 Overall, you will want to have multiple location strategies on deck.

 After you’ve mapped out your food truck concept, it’s time to think about how you will power your mobile business.
-Typically you can use shore power (an electrical plug that draws power from a permanent source) or generator power.
+Typically you can use generator power or shore power (an electrical plug that draws power from a permanent source).
 Food trucks are commonly powered by generators, and there are many different types of generators in the market.
 You will need to consider the equipment inside and conduct an electrical audit to determine what power level you will need when deciding what generator you will purchase.
 Essentially, you will have to choose between three types of generators: traditional portable generators (loud construction site type generators), inverter quiet portable generators (much quieter, more expensive, but also not quite as powerful) or in-line generators (quiet, directly wired into the food truck, most expensive solution).
 This is important to consider when buying your generator because you will need to understand how the sound produced from the machine will affect your business.
 Another factor to consider when purchasing is storing and securing your generator, so you will want to keep size in mind.
 Even when considering a permanent operating style, it is always good to own one.
 Generators are very valuable and provide the ability to power your truck and all the equipment inside on your own, allowing you to take your business to any location without power limitations.
+This is such a large topic in the food truck world, and it is therefor discussed at length by operators in online forums.
+To see what people are saying the Food Truck Training Facebook Group, just go HERE!

-Now that you have considered and decided on all those choices, it’s now time to start thinking about buying your food truck.
+Your food truck will be your largest asset, so it is extremely important to get this portion of your process correct.
 An essential part of the buying process is finding a qualified provider and making sure it’s someone you can trust and work well with.
+I know how that sounds coming from a food trailer dealer, but I started this company in 2012 with a desire to empower people to get their dreams rolling.
 There are all kinds of dealers out there, and with that comes all different levels of expertise, craftsmanship, build-times, and service.
-Reading reviews and getting referrals can be a great place to start.
+Like most industries, there are bad apples out there too – ranging from some who aren’t very good at their jobs, to those who are outright scamming hopefully buyers out of thousands of dollars.
+Reading reviews and getting referrals can be a great start, but there are several other things you can do to ensure you don’t get ripped off.
 This process is not like buying a car; you are partnering with a dealer to custom design and build a food truck that meets your exact needs.
 Understanding build times and the time it takes to get the truck operational once you receive it (average of 30 days), is crucial.
+On top of that, the right dealer can help connect you to the right financing partners, and other industry experts as needed.
 Therefore, working with a dealer who is honest and upfront about the process from start to finish is huge.
 Once you get your build time and make your deposits, you are on your way to being up and operating!

 Conclusion

 Now that you have planned and thought out all these aspects of your business, you are ready to start your food truck!
 You should have a plan for every part of your business by this point.
-Finding the right partner and following the tips in this guide will help set you and your business up for success.
-Custom Trailer Pros has highly reputable and experienced professionals who will sit on the same side of the table as you to help turn your concept into a reality.
-For more in-depth information on any of the topics listed above, please call us at 800-859-5405 or follow us on Facebook or Instagram at @customtrailerpros.
-You can also visit our library at www.customtrailerpros.com for more information on all topics listed above.
+Finding the right partners and following the tips in this guide will help set you and your business up for success.
+Here at Custom Trailer Pros, we are always ready to help turn your concept from a dream into a reality.
+For any questions you might have, or to get started, please call us at 800-859-5405, email us at info@customtrailerpros.com, or follow us on Facebook or Instagram.
+You can also visit our library at www.customtrailerpros.com/blog/ for more information on all topics listed above.

 WHY CHOOSE US?